Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Smoothness of the stable foliation and renormalized flow

 \section{Smoothness of the stable foliation and renormalized flow}

-In this section we prove that $v^s$ can be extended to the whole set $S_g \smallsetminus \Sigma$ of regular points, such that the extension is still uniformly contracted by the action of $f$ and so that it is Lipschitz continuous.
+In this section we prove that $v^s$ can be extended to the whole set $S_g \smallsetminus \Sigma$ of regular points, such that the extension is still uniformly contracted by the action of $f$ (\ref{eq:commut_diff}) and so that it is Lipschitz continuous.
 Under further assumption on the smoothness of $f$, we prove that $v^s$ is $\mathcal{C}^1$.
 Furthermore, in view of the next section, we prove that $v^s$ depends continuously on the parameter $\beta$ -- occuring in the construction of $f$.
-This regularity property is a central point in the proof of the unique ergodicity of the flow, which implies the mixing of $f$ with respect to the very same invariant measure thanks to the commutation relation between $f$ and $h_t$.
-Since $v^s$ is Lipschitz continuous, it can be integrated into a continuous flow $h_t$ which enjoys a nice commutation relation with $f$ -- in other words, $f$ renormalizes $h_t$.
+This regularity property will be crucial in Section~\ref{sect:f_is_mixing}.
+Since $v^s$ is Lipschitz continuous, it can be integrated into a continuous flow $h_t$ which enjoys the commutation relation (\ref{eq:commut_flow}) with $f$ -- in other words, $f$ renormalizes $h_t$.
 From the properties of $h_t$, we show that the set $K$ is connected, transverse to any vertical leaf, and that $f$ is transitive with respect to the trace topology on $K$.